Powerlifting: Federations

 Of these federations, the oldest and most prominent is the IPF, which comprises federations from over 100 countries located on six continents.

 The IPF is the federation responsible for coordinating participation in the World Games, an international event affiliated with the International Olympic Committee.
 The IPF has many international affiliates.
-The next-oldest federation is the WPC, formed as the international companion to the APF after its split from the USPF.

 Different federations have different rules and different interpretations of these rules, leading to a myriad of variations.
 Differences arise on the equipment eligible, clothing, drug testing and aspects of allowable technique.
-The 100% Raw Federation allows no supportive gear to be worn by the lifter while the IPF, AAU, NASA, USAPL and the ADFPF only allow a single-ply tight polyester squat suit, deadlift suit and bench shirt, wraps for knees and wrists, and a belt in the equipped divisions.
-Other federations, such as the APF, APA, IPA, SPF, WPC, AWPC and WPO, allow opened or closed back bench shirts, multi-ply gear, and a wide array of gear materials such as canvas, denim, polyester etc.

 Further, the IPF has suspended entire member nations' federations, including the Russian Federation, Ukraine, Kazakhstan, Iran, India and Uzbekistan, for repeated violations of the IPF's anti-doping policies.
-However Russia, Ukraine and Kazakhstan did not serve their full suspension as they took steps to meet the IPF requirements.

-In January 2019, USA Powerlifting updated their policy to exclude transgender participation, in accordance with IOC guidelines.
+In January 2019, USA Powerlifting (at the time, an affiliate of the IPF) updated their policy to exclude transgender participation, in accordance with IOC guidelines.

+On March 1, 2022, the IPF announced that Russia and Belarus has been temporarily banned from competition due to Russia's invasion of Ukraine and the president of Belarus, Alexander Lukashenko, supporting Russia's invasion.

 Rank and classification

 There are several classifications in powerlifting determining rank.
-These typically include Elite, Master, Class I,II,III,IV.
+These typically include Elite, Master, Class I, II, III, IV.
 The Elite standard is considered to be within the top 1% of competing powerlifters.
-Several standards exist, including the United States Powerlifting Association classifications, the IPF/USAPL (single-ply) classifications, the APF (multi-ply) classifications, and the Anti-Drug Athletes United (ADAU, raw) classifications.
-Countries in the former Soviet Union use a somewhat different nomenclature for the top classes, distinguishing among Masters of sport, International Class; Masters of Sport; and Candidates for Master of Sport.
+Several standards exist, including the United States Powerlifting Association classifications, the IPF/Powerlifting America, USAPL (single-ply) classifications, the APF (multi-ply) classifications, and the Anti-Drug Athletes United (ADAU, raw) classifications.

 The Master classification should not be confused with the Master age division, which refers to athletes who are at least 40 years old.

-Gyms

-Powerlifting gyms range from commercial fitness centers to private clubs.
-Some gyms gain fame due to their association with a training methodology (e.g., Westside Barbell), federation (e.g., Lexen Xtreme and the Xtreme Power Coalition [XPC]), or publication (e.g., SuperTraining Gym and Power magazine).
-Other gyms are notable for their association with champion powerlifters, for example Quads Gym and Ed Coan.
-Other notable powerlifters operate their own gyms, such as Scot Mendelson's F.I.T., Dan Green's Boss Barbell, Žydrūnas Savickas's Savickosportoklubas and Hafþór Júlíus Björnsson's Thor's Power Gym.

-Global database

-The global meet results are available in a searchable web database.